coreos/ignition/docs/supported-platforms.md

 * [Vultr] (`vultr`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [zVM] (`zvm`) - Ignition will read its configuration from the reader device directly.
 The vmur program is necessary, which requires the vmcp and vmur kernel module as prerequisite, and the corresponding z/VM virtual unit record devices (in most cases 000c as reader, 000d as punch) must be set online.
 * [OVH Baremetal] (`ovh-baremetal`) - Ignition will read its configuration from the instance userdata via either metadata service or config drive.
 Cloud SSH keys are handled separately.
+* [OVH] (`ovh`) - Ignition will read its configuration from the instance userdata via either metadata service or config drive.
+Cloud SSH keys are handled separately.

 Ignition is under active development, so this list may grow over time.